inthelovedotorg/LoveStatus/README.md

 ```
 ## 4. Fallback Status

-- If no status message is provided, the package will use a default status ("In Love Status").
+- If no status message is provided, the package will use a default status ("In Love").
 ```javascript
 loveStatus.setVoiceStatus(channelId)
     .then(() => console.log('Default status applied'))